ubc-vision/segmentation-sg/README.md

 ```

 ## Requirements
 To setup the environment with all the required dependencies, follow the steps detailed in [INSTALL.md](https://github.com/ubc-vision/UniT/blob/main/INSTALL.md).
+Additionally, please rename the cloned repository from `segmentation-sg` to `segmentationsg`.

 ## Prepare Dataset
 The approach requires access to Visual Genome and MS-COCO datasets.